Position Title:Transportation NON-CDL

-Ensure the safe and efficient transport of employees and guests.
-Effectively supervise and train drivers.
-Endure completion of related vehicle maintenance, accurate record keeping; safety checks assigned vehicles equipment.
+Ensure the safe and efficient transport of Employees and Resort Guests.
+Ensure completion of related vehicle maintenance, accurate record keeping; safety checks assigned vehicles equipment.
+Drive scheduled airport arrivals and departures as needed.
 Drive scheduled routes as needed.

-Ensure vehicles are clean and maintained in good working order.
-Report any problems or maintenance requirements to Office Manager or Director.
+- Ensure vehicles are clean and maintained in good working order.

 Knowledge, Skills & Abilities: Must be able to safely drive in adverse conditions.
 Must be to problem solve and make safe decisions while driving in adverse conditions.
-Solid supervisory skills and basic mechanical knowledge of vehicle maintenance required.
+Basic mechanical knowledge of vehicle maintenance required.
 Basic knowledge of Purgatory Resort and surrounding area preferred.

 Alertness, spatial perception, judgment, concentration, patience, near and far acuity, depth perception, field of vision, color vision and visual discrimination are required abilities.